-Final average salary is the average of the wages earned in the three highest consecutive years.
-For Tier 3, 4 and 5 members, each year of final average salary is limited to no more than 10 percent of the average of the previous two years.
+Final average salary is the average of the wages earned in the three highest consecutive years of employment.
+For Tier 3, 4 and 5 members, each year of final average salary calculation is limited to no more than 10 percent greater than the average of the previous two years.